ckolluru/NerveTracker/README.md

 <br />The optic flow analysis uses the Lucas-Kanade algorithm, the specific implementation is from the opencv2 library.
 <br />Please refer to the [library’s documentation](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html) for a description of the parameters.
-<br />More information about the Lucas-Kanade algorithm are available in a set of [introductory videos online](https://www.youtube.com/watch?v=lnXFcmLB7sM&list=PL2zRqk16wsdoYzrWStffqBAoUY8XdvatV&index=1) (videos 1 to 6).
+<br />More information about the Lucas-Kanade algorithm are available in a set of [introductory videos online](https://www.youtube.com/watch?v=lnXFcmLB7sM&list=PL2zRqk16wsdoYzrWStffqBAoUY8XdvatV&index=1) (videos 1-6).

 The software can also analyze the dataset using the structure tensor approach.
 <br />The images are down sampled in XY by a suitable integer factor to create near-isotropic voxels in XYZ.
 <br />An introduction to the structure tensor approach is available [here](http://people.compute.dtu.dk/vand/notes/ST_intro.pdf).

 Seeds per pixel indicates the number of seed points that will be created.
-The default is one seed point every 100 pixels, or 0.01 seeds per pixel.
+<br />The default is one seed point every 100 pixels, or 0.01 seeds per pixel.
 <br />Clustering threshold is a metric that is used by the [Quickbundles algorithm](https://doi.org/10.3389%2Ffnins.2012.00175) to cluster streamlines to generate a compact representation and visualization of the tractogram.